puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 ### 'unless' Statements

 The `unless` statement works like a reversed `if` statement.
-They take a condition and a block of Puppet code, and will only execute the block **if** the condition is **false**.
+An `unless` statements takes a condition and a block of Puppet code, and will only execute the block **if** the condition is **false**.
 If the condition is true, Puppet will do nothing and move on.
 Note that there is no equivalent of `elsif` or `else` clauses for `unless` statements.

 ## Case Statements